LarsShaq/GANs/README.md

 ### Self-Supervised GANs via Auxiliary Rotation Loss - 2019
 They used rotation classification as an auxilairy loss to improve unsupervised trainig.
 They rotated some image of G and asked D to tell teh degree of rotation.
 The loss of D only depeends on what it says on the real images.
 The authors especially mention that fortgetting of D is a big problem in training GANs because it is an online learning problem where the data D is trainied on always changes.
 Self-supervised training can help with that.

+### Semantic Image Synthesis with Spatially-Adaptive Normalization -2019
+// To Read

 ### Extremely Weak Supervised Image-to-Image Translation forSemantic Segmentation -2019
 Basically combine pix2pix und cycle gan to be able to use less paired images to achieve good results.
 Use the best paired images to use doing k mean clustering in feature space.